wmadill/weewx-orcas/README.md

 This repo has the various changes made to a stock weewx installation for my Orcas configuration.

-## File layout
+## Repo Contents
-Files are laid out the same way that weewx has them.
-Any directory with a file supercedes the corresponding file in the stock configuraiton.
-In most cases these are updated versions of the server configuration files such as for `/etc/logwatch`.
-There is a modified `mem` extension which I will eventually replace with a different extension with server information I want.
+- `weewx.conf` - production version after installing extensions; check
+  carefully before overwriting the running weewx.conf and merge any changes.
+- `weewx.conf-test` - initial installation version before any extensions
+  installed.
+- ~weewx-bkup` - directory of database backup files.
+  - `bin` - contains install script and backup script.
+  - `util` - logrotate configuration to rotate backup logs.
+- `pre-weewx-5` - directory of contents before upgrade to weewx 5.
+Will
+  be deleted at some point because it is likely not useful,
+- CHANGELOG.md, README.md - the usual...

 ## Installation
-There will be a more elaborate (and more correct) version in a file added later but here is the general process.
+There will be a more detailed version in a file added later but here is the general process.

-1. Install weewx in `/home/weewx`
+1. Install `weewx` in `/home/weewx` using `pip` and test it.
-2. Install the forecast, mem, S3upload, and reports extensions
+2. Install the forecast, S3upload, and orcas-skin extensions.
-3. Replace the installed `mem.py` with the one in this repo.
-4. Update weewx.conf with the one in this repo, changing any settings required.
+3. Update `weewx.conf` with the one in this repo, changing any settings required.
+Test.
-5. Hook up all the server scripts by symlinking from where they should be to the ones in this repo.
+4. Copy `weewx-bkup` to `/home/weewx/weewk-bkup`, run `bin/install.sh`, and
+   copy `util/logrotate.d/weewx-bkup` to `/etc/logrotate.d`.